 The United Nations Sustainable Development Goals (SDGs) provide a framework for global sustainability efforts.
 The SDGs cover a range of environmental, social, and economic issues, including climate action, responsible consumption and production, and partnerships for the goals.

-Shippers can contribute to global sustainability efforts and demonstrate their commitment to creating a more sustainable world by aligning their sustainability efforts with the SDGs.
+By aligning their sustainability efforts with the SDGS, shippers can contribute to global sustainability efforts and demonstrate their commitment to creating a more sustainable world.
 The SDGs provide a roadmap for businesses, with specific targets and indicators to measure progress toward sustainability goals.

 Green Supply Chain Management